Third Workshop on Multimodal AI

 Emine Yilmaz

-Advisory Board Member of the UK Open Multimodal AI Network, Professor and EPSRC Fellow at University College London, and Amazon Scholar
+Advisory Board Member of the UK Open Multimodal AI Network, Professor and ELLIS Fellow at University College London, and Amazon Scholar

 Avatar